-DOF is proposing to offer for sale over the next five years approximately 127 acres of mixed birch and spruce forest from state lands in the Cummings Road East area of near the Alaska Highway.
-The cumulative volume to be offered for the next 5 years totals at least 1,373 Cords (1,236 CCF) of mixed fuelwood and 431 MBF (1,104 CCF) of spruce sawlogs in at least 6 separate sales.
-Some of the larger proposed areas may be divided into smaller units, and some small units < 10 acres may be added within the provided legal description should market demand exceed the 6 planned sale areas.
+DOF is proposing to offer for sale over the next five years approximately 43 acres of spruce fuel and sawlog timber from State lands in the Cummings Road East area near the Alaska Highway.
+The cumulative volume to be offered totals at least 378 Cords (340 CCF) of mixed fuelwood and 255 MBF (622 CCF) of spruce sawlogs in at least 5 separate sales.
+Some of the larger proposed areas may be divided into smaller units, and some small units < 10 acres may be added within the provided legal description should market demand exceed the 5 planned sale areas.
 DOF would sell the timber as a combination of competitive bid timber sales (AS 38.05.120) and small negotiated timber sales (AS 38.05.115) for commercial use.
 For this timber sale, the PBIF and Draft FLUP are being issued for review at the same time.
-The land covered by this PBIF appeared in the 2024 Fairbanks-Delta Five Year Schedule of Timber Sales (FYSTS).
+The proposed sales covered by this PBIF appeared in the 2024 Fairbanks-Delta Five Year Schedule of Timber Sales (FYSTS) or are less than 10 acres (sales under 160 acres are exempt from FYSTS requirements as described in AS 38.05.113).